atmargi12/double_descent/_posts/2023-11-08-double_descent.md

     MLP Ensemble 500 Epoch Training/Testing Cross-Entropy Loss Over MLP Parameter Count / 1000
 </div>

-There has been discussion in the past of whether to average the raw logits or the softmax-transformed probabilities.
-The main concern raised over averaging across raw logits is that the outputted values can vary greatly in magnitude across models (and therefore overconfident models can potentially overshadow all other models when taking the prediction), but, empirically, that doesn't seem to be a problem here.
-Tassi et al. provide some intuition in <d-cite key="Tassi2022TheIO"></d-cite>, suggesting that different approaches to ensembling should be taken depending depending on the levels of confidence of the models.
-For safety, they recommend averaging the probabilities, but for the purposes of our task, averaging the logits suffices.

-***

-## Results and Discussion
+While we weren't able to fully get rid of the double descent curve by ensembling multiple MLPs, the fact that it became flatter and the loss past the interpolation threshold started to become smaller is quite exciting, as it suggests that, potentially, large ensembles of MLPs may not noticeably suffer from double descent at all, and yield better overall predictions than individual models can.
 One notable advantage to this ensemble method is the ability to further parallelize one's training of overparameterized neural networks.
 These models can take extreme lengths of time to train, and besides increasing the computational allocation used, practitioners may use data, model, or processor parallelism in order to reduce this time.
-The ensemble neural networks we use are independently generated, meaning that they can be trained on different machines without issue.
+The ensemble neural networks we use are independently generated, meaning that they can be vectorized or trained on different GPU cores without issue.
 This could be a valid alternative to training for more epochs for reducing model error past the interpolation threshold.
+More work investigating the effect of neural network ensembling on double descent, especially on models trained over many epochs, would be very exciting and potentially shed even more light on the possible advantages of overparametrization.

 ***

 ## Conclusion

+We discussed the existence of double descent for some simple and classical models, observing the effects of varying across levels of parametrization and noting that single descent can sometimes be mistaken for double descent, and proposed the use of various ensembles to mitigate the effects of double descent.

-Ensembles consisting solely of neural networks resulted in a considerable boost in performance past the interpolation threshold.
-However, pairing the neural network with weak learners in an ensemble voting system actually *decreased* testing performance, though this adverse effect decreased as the neural network received proportionally more votes.
-Machine learning engineers that intend to intentionally overparameterize their models may take advantage of not only the ensemble approach's increased performance, but the enhanced parallelization capabilities offered by the method.
+Ensembles consisting solely of neural networks resulted in a considerable boost in performance past the individual model interpolation threshold, and in a flatter curve when compared to individual models.
+However, pairing the neural network with weak learners in an ensemble voting system actually **decreased** testing performance, though this adverse effect decreased as the neural network received proportionally more votes.
+Machine learning engineers that intend to intentionally overparameterize their models may take advantage of not only the ensemble approach's increased performance and significantly more reliable results, but the enhanced parallelization/vectorization capabilities offered by the proposed method.

 ***

 ## Future Work

 This project was implemented using Google Colab, which proved to be restrictive for adopting more complex models.
-A key part of the double descent phenomenon is overparameterization, and so complex models that are additionally overparameterized will require more powerful computing resources beyond what we used.
+A key part of the double descent phenomenon is overparameterization, which happens across multiple full training loops, and so complex models that are additionally overparameterized will require more powerful computing resources beyond what we used.
+For example, model which takes $10$ hours to complete a single training loop will take multiple days to train before being able to plot results and observe double descent.
+Even for models that take around $10-15$ minutes to train, such as the $500$ epoch MLP we explored throughout our project, a full experiment that showcases the double descent curve in detail can take upwards of $5$ hours.
 Furthermore, additional computing power can allow for this project to be expanded to more complicated datasets and tasks.
 MNIST classification is computationally inexpensive, though invoking double descent in more complex tasks such as text generation in natural language processing was not feasible using Google Colab.
 Future projects that follow this work should keep computational limitations in mind when choosing models and datasets.

+In addition to the future work suggested throughout our project, we propose a final approach that we believe is worth exploring further.
 During the planning process of this project, we discussed using a more rigorous voting system than what is traditionally found in ensemble model projects.
 Effectively, each model would have a weight associated with how much influence its output should have on the overall ensemble output.
 For $n$ models, each model could start with, say, a weight of $1/n$.
 Then, after producing each model's vector output, the categorical cross-entropy loss with respect the true output could be computed, and the weights of each model could be updated such that each model has its weight decreased by some amount proportional to the calculated loss.
 Then, these weights could be normalized using the softmax function.
 This would be repeated for each level of parameterization.
 Due to resource constraints and the limitations of sklearn to the CPU, learning both the model weights and ensemble weights at each level of ensemble parameterization was not feasible given the size of the models we built and the Classifiers we chose to use, as well as the number of epochs we trained over.
 Future studies may wish to implement this method, however, to produce a more robust ensemble for classification.

 ***

 ## Reproducibility Statement

-To ensure reproducibility, we have included the codebase used for this project, as well as the above description of our data, models, and methods.
+To ensure reproducibility, we have included the codebase used for this project, as well as the above description of our data, models, and methods <d-cite key="colab"></d-cite>.
+Note that the Colab notebook that we have worked in is currently very messy and sometimes incomplete due to faults in Google's autosaving feature, but we plan to clean it up and have it available for easy future experimentation.